 1. File a Motion to Stay Removal

 While you and your lawyer are preparing your documents for appeal, make sure you file a motion to stay removal to prevent deportation while the appeal is pending.
 This is automatic on your original appeal to the BIA only, but it is necessary to think about because there is no automatic stay of removal when filing a Petition for Review with a circuit court.
 Your attorney can help you with writing a motion asking the circuit court to “stay removal.”
 This means that you are asking the court not to be deported back to your country of origin while the appeal is being considered Once you have completed all of the steps above you are ready to draft your appellate brief, hopefully with the help of a trusted immigration attorney.
 In today’s uncertain times, it is essential that you have an experienced lawyer advocating on your behalf.
 At Landerholm Immigration we are prepared to defend your rights.
-Please don’t hesitate to contact us today for a free evaluation, or call us at (510) 491-0291.
+Please don’t hesitate to contact us today for an evaluation, or call us at (510) 491-0291.